bahtiyartan/troia/docs/55InheritanceCross.rst

 What is "Inheritance"?
 --------------------

 Simply, inheritance is an object oriented programming mechanism that allows programmers to reuse class codes.
-In this method, programmers creates parent, child relationship between two class.A child class gets its features/behavior from its parent through a heritage and modifies parent's behaviors/features or adds new features/behaviours.
+In this method, programmers creates parent, child relationship between two class.
+A child class gets its features/behavior from its parent through a heritage and modifies parent's behaviors/features or adds new features/behaviours.

 Inheritance on TROIA
 --------------------